-Arriving home from a trip is one of the best times to do clutter clearing, especially if you’ve been away for at least a couple of weeks, and even more so if you have been abroad and spent time in a culture that is different to your own.
-You see your home in a fresh light.
+If you’ve been away for at least a couple of weeks, and even more so if you have been abroad and spent time in a culture that is different to your own, when you arrive back home you see it through different eyes.
 Things that have become clutter stand out and are so much more obvious than before, when you saw them every day but didn’t really “see” them.

 It’s a good idea to give yourself at least 24 hours at home after such a trip, rather than rushing back to work the next day or doing whatever it is you do.
 Give yourself the time to review your life and make changes you want to make.
 This is when clutter clearing truly becomes a treat rather than a chore.